virlatinus/vue-mail-editor-v3/README.md

 - Predefined social icons load from the Simple Icons CDN (SVG); for maximum client compatibility (e.g. Outlook) supply a custom PNG icon URL per item.

+## August 17, 2026 Update

+- Tiptap has been updated to version 3

 ## License

 MIT